danielmesquitta/asyncloop/README.md

 The `asyncloop.Pool` function is similar to `asyncloop.Loop` but allows the caller to set the number of spawned goroutines with the second argument.

-This feature is useful when you want bounded concurrency to bypass rate limiters, for example.
+This feature is useful when you want bounded concurrency to avoid rate limits, for example.

 ```go
 package main